 You can be born with a leaky valve.
-One of the most common congenital heart valve issues, which affects up to
+One of the most common congenital heart valve issues affecting up to

 Some other common causes of a leaky valve include:

-In mild cases, a leaky heart valve may not cause any obvious symptoms.
+A leaky heart valve may not cause any noticeable symptoms in mild cases.
 A doctor may identify a leaky valve during a routine physical examination if they hear an unusual sound through their stethoscope.

 In more serious cases,